JonWil91/milestone-4/README.md

 ### Colour Scheme

-I approched this project with a simple minimalist colour scheme in mind, as the main focus is presenting photos that stand out for customers to purchase.
+I approached this project with a simple minimalist colour scheme in mind, as the main focus is presenting photos that stand out for customers to purchase.
 The Navbar is a simple off white (#f8f9fa) background with black text and font awesome icons to stand out clearly.
 The shopping cart icon and product cost are highlighted in a light shade of blue (#17a2b8) to stand out both from the Navbar background and the background colour of the content.

 The body background colour throughout is a very light shade of blue (#c3d8e2) so as to not take focus from the products being sold, and so that all text and content is clear and easy to read.